Classifying multiply connected wandering domains: Introduction

 With this notion, we can make cases~\ref{item:trimodal} and~\ref{item:bimodal} of Theorem~\ref{thm:main} more precise as follows.

 \begin{thm} Let $f$ be a meromorphic function, and let $U$ be an essentially thin infinitesimally eventually isometric wandering domain of $f$.
-Then $U$ has eventual connectivity $2$ and $\delta_n(z)\to 0$ for all $z\in U$; in particular, $\Mod U_n\to 0$ as $n\to\infty$.
-Furthermore, $U$ admits both contracting and eventually isometric singular foliations. \end{thm}
+Then $U$ has eventual connectivity $2$ and $\delta_n(z)\to 0$ for all $z\in U$; in particular, $\Mod U_n\to \infty$ as $n\to\infty$.
+Furthermore, $U$ admits a unique contracting dynamical singular foliation and a unique eventually isometric dynamical singular foliation, both of which are analytic. \end{thm}